 Casting On Sufficient Stitches

 When you're making a gauge swatch, don't skimp on the size!
 It's tempting to cast on just enough stitches to get a 4x4 inch square, but that's a recipe for inaccurate measurements.
-The edges of your swatch tend to be wonky and distorted, so you need a buffer zone.
-I usually aim for at least a 6x6 inch square, if not bigger.
-This gives you a nice, solid area in the center to measure without edge effects messing things up.
-Think of it like framing a picture – you need some extra space around the edges to really see what's going on in the middle.
+The edges of your swatch tend to curl and distort, so you need a buffer zone.
+Aim for at least a 6x6 inch square, if not bigger.
+This gives you a nice, stable area in the center to measure without edge effects skewing your results.

 Blocking Your Swatch Effectively